 - 1/4 teaspoon black pepper

-- 1/2 cup fresh parsley and dill, chopped
+- 1/2 cup fresh parsley and/or dill chopped

 - 1 tablespoon black and white sesame seeds